b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 ```

 If it worked, start R and load the library.
 Sometimes packages can build
-successfully but fail to launch, so taking the time to load it avoids
+successfully but fail to launch, so taking the time to load them avoids wasting
-wasting your reviewer's time.
-Ideally, try to run one or several
+your reviewer's time.
+Ideally, try to run one or several examples from the
-examples from the package's vignette or help files.
-This also makes sure
+package's vignette or help files.
+This also makes sure that everything is
-that everything is working properly.
-If your testing succeeded, you can
+working properly.
+If your testing succeeded, you can now open a PR!

-now open a PR!
+Before committing, make sure that you are on a seprate branch for this fix (you

-Before committing, make sure that you are on a seprate branch for this fix:
+can do your changes on `master` as long as you don't commit and change branch):

 ```
 git checkout -b fix_supergauss